 1.1 Objectives

-The AERAS project defined in the DoA the following objectives in order to frame and design the cybersecurity training infrastructure object of the work.
+The AERAS project defined in the DoA the following objectives to frame and design the cybersecurity training infrastructure object of the work.
 Each objective has been associated to a set of KPIs, each of them linked to a WP of reference, defined to evaluate the advancement of the project.

 Furthermore, for each KPI an achievement percentage has been provided.
 The percentage has been evaluated upon validation of the work done by the partners and internal discussions during the calls.
 The provided percentages are mostly linked to the achievements of the respective WP and the activities done by secondees within it.